cubedisk/swift-playgrounds-ai-apps/README.md

 We hope it might be useful or inspiring to others who are learning Swift or experimenting with Playgrounds themselves.

+This repository exists to explore and document what happens when Swift Playgrounds meets AI creativity.
+Every app, snippet, and experiment here was made through AI generation and refined within the iPad environment.
+It’s a mix of experiments that range from working mini-apps to chaotic curiosities.
+Each one captures a moment of AI-driven exploration — an algorithm following patterns, logic, and occasionally, pure vibes.
+We oversee the process, refine the results, and sometimes even try to understand what the AI was thinking.
+It’s all part of the fun!

 # Legal
 These projects are provided for **personal use only.**
-They must not be modified, redistributed, or claimed as your own work without permission.
+They **must not** be modified, redistributed, or claimed as your own work without **explicit** permission.
 Please give credit when possible — it’s always appreciated.

-Some content was created or assisted by AI tools, and all of it falls under the same usage terms.
+Most of the projects and materials here were **AI-generated,** with human guidance shaping direction, refinement, and organization.
 For the full legal terms, refer to [legal.md](legal.md) in this repository.